ShelfOps/qtdocs/docs/guide.md

 *You can also use `/enchantmenu` or `/enchantinfo <enchantname>` to identify what an enchant does, or its incompatibilities.*

 ## Machinery
 There are custom ores, items, armor, gear and magic stuff you can obtain from a funny plugin called Slimefun.
 You can build small (or large) pieces of machinery by looking up how to build the crafting stations from `/sf openguide` (or the guide book that's given to you when you first join, they are the same thing) and then create the recipes which are all listed on the slimefun guidebook. there are a lot to discover and you can even craft some vanilla items like tridents, or an elytra.
 There are also magic stuff that you can get into.
-I would explain them all one by one, but there's a 2k letter limit and that's nowhere near enough
+I would explain them all one by one, but there is no point bloating this wiki with things that are more fun when discovered on your own.
+I highly recommend getting into slimefun machinery as soon as you can.

 *Read the guide or pay someone to build the things for you * -> community moment